slatedocs/slate/source/includes/_getting_started.md

 ![Account Settings](images/account_settings.png)

-With Access granted, visit `Account Settings`  in the drop down next to your Sendle ID_(top right)_ on your Sendle Dashboard.
+With Access granted, visit `Account Settings` by clicking the account's email in the top right corner and selecting `Account Settings` from the drop down.

 ![API Modal](images/api_modal.png)